infinum/wordpress-handbook/php_coding_standards.md

 `function inf_function_name( $var ) { ... }`

-Don't use anonymous functions for actions and filters because they make it very hard to unhook later on
+Don't use anonymous functions for actions and filters because that makes it very hard to unhook later on

 ```
 add_action( 'init', function() {